 Oracle recommends setting up a redundant connection between your on-premises network and virtual cloud network (VCN) for high availability.
 This topic gives background and links to other topics that describe how to resolve some common redundancy issues with that connection.

 About the DRG and Redundant Connections

 When you connect your on-premises network to a virtual cloud network (VCN) in Oracle Cloud Infrastructure, you use a dynamic routing gateway (DRG).
 A DRG is a virtual representation of highly available hardware (physical routers) on the edge of the Oracle Cloud Infrastructure network.
 You attach a DRG to the VCN, and the DRG is the termination point for the connections from your on-premises network to that VCN.
-If you have multiple VCNs in your tenancy, each has its own DRG.
-A VCN can be attached to only a single DRG, and a DRG can be attached to only a single VCN.
+If you have multiple VCNs in your tenancy, each has a DRG.
+You can attach multiple VCNs to a single DRG.
+Each VCN can be in the same or different tenancies as the DRG.